qlibs/reflect/README.md

 - How `reflect` works under the hood?

-    > There are a few different workarounds which can be applied to achieve reflection in C++20. `reflect` uses structure bindings, concepts and source_location.
-See visit implementation for more details.
+    > There are a many different ways to implement reflection. `reflect` uses C++20's structure bindings, concepts and source_location to do it.
+See `visit` implementation for more details.

 - How `reflect` can be compiler changes agnostic?

-    > `reflect` precomputes required prefixes/postfixes to find intresting data (for the known up-front types) from the `source_location::function_name()` output for each compiler upon inclusion.
+    > `reflect` precomputes required prefixes/postfixes to find required names from the `source_location::function_name()` output for each compiler upon inclusion.
     Any compiler change will end up with new prefixes/postfixes and won't require additional maintanace.

-- How `reflect` can be compiler changes agnostic?

 - What does it mean that `reflect` tests itself upon inlude?